 Multiple Probiotic Strains Can Have Synergistic Effects

 And frankly, even in cases where certain probiotics have a somewhat inhibitory effect on each other, they are still probably more beneficial than a single strain.
-Take this study, which I actually found on a testimonial page for a single-strain probiotic product.
-They were using this study to back up their claim that multi-strain probiotics are bad because they inhibit each other.
-I think the writer of that article must have stopped reading immediately after that line because just two sentences later, the abstract states that despite evidence that probiotic species can inhibit each other, a probiotic mixture is more effective at inhibiting pathogens than its component species.
-So even in cases where probiotics have some inhibitory effects on each other, multi-strain probiotics are still more effective at dealing with pathogens than single-strain probiotic supplements.
+One testimonial page for a single-strain probiotic product that I came across was using a study to back up their claim that multi-strain probiotics are bad because they inhibit each other.
+The writer of that article must not have read very far into the study because just two sentences later, the abstract states that despite evidence that probiotic species can inhibit each other, a probiotic mixture is more effective at inhibiting pathogens than its component species.3 So even in cases where probiotics have some inhibitory effects on each other, multi-strain probiotics are still more effective at dealing with pathogens than single-strain probiotic supplements.

 The most important point is that multi-strain mixtures are simply more effective at providing tangible benefits than single-strain probiotic supplements when assembled in synergistic manners.
-This study demonstrates that multi-species and multi-strain probiotics were superior to single-strain probiotics in several areas, such as alleviating antibiotic-associated diarrhea in children, protecting against S. typhimurium infection in mice, and dealing with E. coli in lambs.
-It has also been shown that multi-strain probiotics show greater efficacy than single-strain probiotics that are components of the mixtures themselves.
+One such study demonstrates that multi-species and multi-strain probiotics were superior to single-strain probiotics in several areas, such as alleviating antibiotic-associated diarrhea in children, protecting against S. typhimurium infection in mice, and dealing with E. coli in lambs.4 It has also been shown that multi-strain probiotics show greater efficacy than single-strain probiotics that are components of the mixtures themselves.5

 As usual, research is ongoing in the area of single vs. multi-strain probiotics, but early evidence look to lean heavily in favor of multi-strain.
 The human microbiota is inherently diverse, so it makes sense that we would want to continue to promote that.
 If you want to check out Humarian’s own multi-strain, multi-species probiotic, visit shop.humarian.com today!